Alison Leslie Gold: Writing

-Gold's books have been reviewed in The Times Literary Supplement, The Guardian, The New York Times, The New York Times Book Review, the Los Angeles Times, The Washington Post, the Chicago Tribune and O,The Oprah Magazine, among others.
+Gold's books have been reviewed in The Times Literary Supplement, The Guardian, The New York Times, The New York Times Book Review, the Los Angeles Times, The Washington Post, the Chicago Tribune and O, The Oprah Magazine, among others.
+Anne Frank Remembered was on the May 17, 1987, New York Times best-seller list.

-Gold has described herself as a "salvager of other people's stories" and is most widely known for her work related to the Holocaust.
+Gold described herself as a "salvager of other people's stories" and was most widely known for her work related to the Holocaust.
 Her book Anne Frank Remembered was co-written with Miep Gies, the employee of Otto Frank who hid Anne Frank and rescued Anne's diary.
 Gold similarly worked with Anne Frank's childhood friend Hannah (Hanneli) Goslar to write Memories of Anne Frank: Reflections of a Childhood Friend.
-On the occasion of the publication of Anne Frank Remembered, Elie Wiesel said of Anne Frank Remembered: "Let us give recognition to Alison Gold.
+On the occasion of the publication of Anne Frank Remembered, Elie Wiesel said of the book: "Let us give recognition to Alison Gold.
 Without her and her talent of persuasion, without her writer's talent, too, this poignant account, vibrating with humanity, would not have been written."
-Isaac Bashevis Singer commended Ann Frank Remembered as "Beautifully written".
-Fiet's Vase, Gold's collection of Holocaust survival accounts, was described by one reviewer as having "language as transparent as pure water"; according to another reviewer, each story "reads like a miracle, a silver chalice excavated from dust."
+Isaac Bashevis Singer commended Anne Frank Remembered as "Beautifully written".
+Fiet's Vase, Gold's collection of Holocaust survival accounts, was described by Sigrid Nunez as having "language as transparent as pure water"; according to another reviewer, each story "reads like a miracle, a silver chalice excavated from dust."

 Gold's non-Holocaust work has not been as consistently well received.
 For example, some critics did not like the blend of historical fact and fictional elements in The Clairvoyant, an "imagined history" of the life of Lucia Joyce, the daughter of James Joyce.
 The Los Angeles Times observed that "so much is fabricated in Clairvoyant that anyone who reads it unaware of the real lives of James and Lucia Joyce will be led far off the mark".
 However, Irish author Padraic O'Farrell described Clairvoyant as "brilliantly innovative and movingly written".
-According The Times Literary Supplement, Gold's most recent work, the autobiographical Found and Lost, "captures the rough texture of lived experience in a way that often eludes more straightforward autobiography".
+According The Times Literary Supplement, Gold's autobiographical Found and Lost, "captures the rough texture of lived experience in a way that often eludes more straightforward autobiography".